Enrichment Classes vs Home Learning: What Works for K1-K2 Kids

 - STEM — coding, robotics, science exploration (increasingly popular)

-The average family with two enrichment classes per child is spending $400 to $800 per month.
-Families with three or four classes easily spend $1,000 to $1,500 per child per month.
+Families running two enrichment classes per child are typically spending $400 to $800 a month.
+Add a third or fourth class and you're easily looking at $1,000 to $1,500 per child per month.
+Per child.

 The Pressure Loop

-The enrichment pressure operates as a social loop: parents sign up because other parents are signing up, which creates a perceived norm, which pressures more parents to sign up.
-This is reinforced by marketing from enrichment centres that implies children who do not attend will fall behind — a claim with very little evidence behind it.
+Here's the thing about enrichment pressure — it's a social loop.
+Parents sign up because other parents are signing up.
+That creates a perceived norm.
+Which pressures more parents to sign up.
+And the enrichment centres' marketing does its part too, implying children who don't attend will somehow fall behind — a claim with very little research behind it.

-The result is that many Singapore preschoolers have overscheduled afternoons, limited free play time, and parents who feel guilty no matter what they choose.
+The result?
+Many Singapore preschoolers have packed afternoons, almost no free play time, and parents who feel guilty no matter what they choose.
+Sign up and feel the financial squeeze.
+Don't sign up and wonder if you're shortchanging your kid.

 What the Research Says